libratom/libratom/README.md

 user-macbook:~ user$ sudo xcodebuild -license
 ```

-Depending on your macOS version and other tools you have installed, Python 3 may or may not be available on your system.
 Follow the instructions at the link below to check your system and install Python 3 if needed:

 <https://wsvincent.com/install-python3-mac/>

-Next, open a terminal and either follow the instructions from the link above to create a new Python 3 virtual environment, or simply create and activate one in your home directory with the following commands:
+Next, create a new Python 3 virtual environment.
+Use the instructions in the previous link or create and activate one in your home directory with the following commands:

 ```shell
 user-macbook:~ user$ python3 -m venv venv